What if Superluminal Neutrinos Exist but not Higgs Bosons?: Superluminal Neutrinos

 Equation (\ref{X}) shows that the energy at very high energies for fermions is greater than that given by the relativity theory so that effectively the speed of the particle is slightly greater than that of light.
 For example, if in the usual formula, we replace $c$ by $c + c'$, then, comparing with the above we would get:

 The difference is slight, but as can be seen is maximum for the lightest fermions, viz., neutrinos.
 The above formula simplifies to

-taking the neutrino mass to be $10^{-3}eV$ and $l$ to be the neutrino Compton wavelength.
-A value, $\alpha \sim 1.2 \times 10^{-4}$ reproduces the Gran Sasso result.\\ There are other interesting ramifications of this relation, for example the mass of a particle and its antiparticle may differ slightly, and so on (Cf. also \cite{nap}).
+taking for example the neutrino mass to be $10^{-3}eV$ and $l$ to be the neutrino Compton wavelength.
+A value, $\alpha \sim 1.2 \times 10^{-4}$ reproduces the Gran Sasso result.\\ In any case, the author had argued in 2008 \cite{bgsfpl} that special relativity would break down at and within the Compton wavelength.
+For the neutrino, taking its mass as $\sim 10^{-8}$ times the electron mass, the neutrino Compton wavelength is roughly $\sim 10^{-3} cm$.
+Within this region, already large by particle physics standards, or equivalently within about $10^{-13}sec$., we can expect to see deviations from special relativity.\\ There are other interesting ramifications of this relation, for example the mass of a particle and its antiparticle may differ slightly, and so on (Cf. also \cite{nap}).